recursion-ninja/personal-website/blog/perm-parser.md

 `"cabc"`
   ~ `('a', Just 'b', "cc")`

-The last three pairings exemplify how the semantics of the requested parser combinators differs from the existing cominators' functionality, by "grouping up" `'c'` values encountered within the input string and returning the collection of `'c'` values in the third slot of the permutation parser's result.
+The last three pairings exemplify how the semantics of the requested parser combinators differs from the existing combinators' functionality, by "grouping up" `'c'` values encountered within the input string and returning the collection of `'c'` values in the third slot of the permutation parser's result.

 Permutation Parsers